sathvikamaridi/Python_Bootcamp/README.md

 # 🐍 Python Zero to Hero Bootcamp –  Udemy (José Portilla)
-This repository documents my learning journey while completing the **Python Zero to Hero** course by **José Portilla** on Udemy.
-This repo contains my notes, exercises, practice scripts, and mini-projects built while learning Python fundamentals, data structures, object-oriented programming, and more.
+This repository serves as a practical portfolio of my work while completing the Python course It compiles structured notes, interactive notebooks, problem-solving challenges, and applied projects that demonstrate my growth from foundational Python skills to advanced programming techniques.

 ---